YGOX/weakly_supervised_covid_detection/README.txt

 Data used in the research is kept in IIAT OSMART server: the vesion is v7, containing covid, normal neumonia and healthy Lung CT images.

+Contrast_adjust.m- Correcting the contrast of Covid CT Images with the reference of a random healthy Lung CT image

 generate_cross_validation.py- split subjects and return train and validation image lists for 5-fold cross-validation, saved in .npy files

 model_cls2.py- build model for binary classification